Brandishing a Firearm Criminal Lawyer

 The most common convictions that prevent a person from owning firearms are convictions for domestic violence-related charges.
 Please check out our domestic violence page to see the consequences for the type of consequences that exist.

 As a Second Amendment Defense Lawyer in California, we take a systematic approach in hammering state law by focusing on the supremacy clause of the federal constitution.
 Often time’s individuals have to carry firearms for their jobs or employment and losing this right can be detrimental to their livelihood and families.
-There is a due process right that everyone should be treated equal who are similarly situated and should not be collaterally affected by California State Gun Laws.
+There is a due process right that everyone should be treated equally who are similarly situated and should not be collaterally affected by California State Gun Laws.

 Please give us a call if you have lost your gun rights and want to fight to get them reinstated due to a criminal conviction.
 There are options in getting a felony reduced to a misdemeanor, which will reinstate your gun rights as well as modifying probation terms to circumvent gun restrictions against individuals who must carry a firearm as part of their employment.

-Gun Charges are elevated to Felonies for People with Prior Gun Convictions
+Gun Charges Are Elevated to Felonies for People with Prior Gun Convictions

 It is often the case that a prior felony conviction for a firearm offense will elevate the charge to a felony when normally it would be charged as a misdemeanor.
 Most gun charges in California are wobblers and can be filed either as a misdemeanor or felony.
 The issuing attorney at the District Attorneys Office in San Diego will look at factors in aggravation in filing felony charges.
-The most common factor in aggravation is similar related prior criminal charges.
+The most common factor in aggravation is related to prior criminal charges.
 A felony conviction for carrying a concealed weapon can result in three years in State Prison with a $10,000 fine.
 It is important you hire proper representation that knowledge about the nuances of gun charges in California.
 We have handled hundreds of gun-related offenses throughout San Diego County.
 You are in good hands the moment you pick up the phone and speak to us about the specific details about your case.

 Possession of a firearm without a concealed carry permit is illegal and you will be prosecuted for brandishing a firearm under additional open carry violations as well.
 However, the prosecution must prove beyond a reasonable doubt that the person charged is aware the gun is in their possession at the time.
-Furthermore, mistake by the complaining witness can be a clear defense.
+Furthermore, mistakes by the complaining witness can be a clear defense.
 Often times complaining witnesses of crimes do not actually look at the weapon being used and cannot even describe the details of the weapon.
 This leads to faulty eyewitness testimony and upon cross-examination, it is easy for someone to confuse a firearm with a stun gun in the middle of the night.

 There are other variations of penal code section 417 such as not using laser scopes or pointers in a threatening manner with specific intent to cause reasonable fear of bodily harm.
 However, all these statues carve out the self-defense caveat we discussed earlier.